Public Policy Engagement & Disclosure of Political Activities

 Allergan is a member of industry and trade groups that represent both the pharmaceutical industry and the business community at large so that we may participate in bringing about consensus on broad policy issues that can impact our business objectives and ability to serve patients.
 Allergan's membership in these industry and trade groups comes with the understanding that, although we may not always agree with the positions of the larger organizations and/or other members, we are committed to participating in the discussions and voicing our concerns as appropriate through our colleagues who serve on the boards and committees of these groups.
 We may even recuse ourselves from related association or industry group activities if our participation would not advance Allergan’s interests.

-A list of the major industry and trade groups that we support (over $25,000 annually) is available here.
+A list of the major industry and trade groups that we support (over $25,000 for lobbying annually) is available here.

 While U.S. federal law prohibits corporations from making political contributions to federal candidates, companies can establish political action committees that are funded solely through voluntary employee contributions.
 The Allergan, Inc. Political Action Committee (“Allergan, Inc. PAC”) provides eligible employees a direct means to voluntarily participate in the political process that can affect public policy issues of importance to Allergan’s business interests.